Best Medicare Supplement Plans of 2026: Top Picks Compared

 How and When to Enroll: Open Enrollment & Guaranteed Issue Rights

 Getting the timing right is critical with Medigap.
-Miss your window, and you could face medical underwriting — meaning insurers can charge you more or even deny coverage based on your health history.
+Miss your window, and you could face medical underwriting, meaning insurers can charge you more or even deny coverage based on your health history.
+Our Medicare Supplement Open Enrollment guide covers the rules in detail, and our underwriting guide explains the health questions you'll face if you apply after.

 Your Medigap Open Enrollment Period